learn through suffering C language learn through suffering

-C language learned by suffering
+C language

 What do you call an array that can be freely created during program execution?

-Q 1-2
+Question 1-2

-Briefly explain what kind of problem it is.
+Please briefly explain what the problem is.

 #include <stdio.h>